open-sauced/intro/10-Types-of-contributions.md

 ### BLOG WRITING

 Blog writing as a type of open-source contribution involves creating and publishing blog posts, articles, or tutorials related to open-source software, projects, technologies, or best practices.
-These written contributions serve various purposes within the open-source community and can be valuable in several ways.

-Blog writing can be a great way to contribute to open-source projects, even if you don't have any coding skills.
-You can write about your experiences using the project or about the latest developments in the project.
-You can also write about the project's history, its community, or its impact on the world.

-Contributing blog posts to open-source projects or community websites is a valuable way to share knowledge, support the community, and raise awareness about important topics.
-It can also help open-source projects reach a wider audience and attract new contributors.
-Many open-source communities welcome blog contributions and have established platforms or publications where contributors can share their insights and expertise.
+Like documentation, you don't necessarily have to know how to code to write these posts.
+Here are some ways you can use blogging to contribute:

+- Reflect on your experiences as a contributor
+- Describe and review the project’s latest updates
+- Mentioning the project when raising awareness about certain topics or in a guide on how to get started in open source

 ### *Here are some specific examples of how blog writing can be used to contribute to open-source projects:*